junktech/gedit-quickopen-plugin/README.md

 # gedit-quickopen-plugin
 Customized version of Gedit's QuickOpen plugin.
+For Gedit version 3.18 and above.

 ## Added features
 - begin search on first letter entry (disabled auto search when dialog is shown)